chesscoders/aws-s3-toolkit/README.md

 ## License

-s3-fns is licensed under the MIT License.
+The s3-fns package is licensed under the MIT License.
 See the LICENSE file for more details.